thecodingmachine/tdbm/doc/quickstart.md

 Now, what if I want to get something more difficult, like the list of users with name starting with a 'J'?

-To do this, I need to call the `getListByFilter` method and pass the filter in parameter.
+To do this, I need to call the `find` method and pass the filter in parameter.

 At this point, it might be a good idea to have a look at the code TDBM did generate.
 For the `users` table, TDBM generated 4 classes: